 There are many different modalities and tools you can use when building strength.
 Dumbbells are usually everyone’s go-to option.
 However, there is another way you can achieve the results you want either at home or the gym.

 The medicine ball is an excellent and affordable option for anyone looking to add some extra resistance to their workout plan.

 Using one certainly has its pros.
 They can help you complete more dynamic exercises, are also safer to use and are more versatile when completing a full-body circuit.
 To learn more about who should use one, how to implement it into your regimen, and which model suits you best, continue reading.

-Best Medicine Ball: Quick Picks
+Best Mini Stepper: Quick Picks

 Note: There’s a lot more information below but clicking the above links will take you to current prices, further information and customer reviews on Amazon.